 - Natural persons without a domicile or habitual abode in Germany in permanent dependent employment in Germany are also able to select the option of § 1 para.
 3 of the Income Tax Act and, upon application, request for their income earned in Germany in the sense of § 49 of the Income Tax Act to be deemed (fictively) liable to income tax in Germany – with simultaneous unlimited income tax liability abroad.
 This allows tax concessions and exemptions to be taken advantage of and can therefore be more advantageous, as taxation then corresponds more with the principle of subjective taxpaying ability.

-The condition for an application is either that 90% of all income is subject to German income tax, or that the income subject to foreign taxation does not exceed the basic exemption allowance ("Grundfreibetrag"), which is currently set at 8.652 EUR (§ 32a para.
+The condition for an application is either that 90% of all income is subject to German income tax, or that the income subject to foreign taxation does not exceed the basic exemption allowance ("Grundfreibetrag"), which is currently set at 9.000 EUR (as of January 2018, § 32a para.
 1 sentence 2 No. 1 Income Tax Act), and confirmation is provided by the foreign tax authorities of the total income taxable abroad.

 - If you choose to have your domicile or habitual abode in Germany while in dependent employment and members of your family remain in your home country, you are subject to unlimited income tax liability both abroad and in Germany for the entire year.
 The taxation rights of each country are offset in the pertinent double taxation agreement.
 In case of employment in Germany based on a German employment contract, a domicile or habitual abode in the sense of the tax legislation (§§ 8, 9 General Fiscal Code) regularly occurs.
 An employee is also able to have several residences.